 We provide one on one teaching at our center in individual rooms for each person.
 Each person is taught with the techniques of Visual Communication Analysis using a unique curriculum that is specifically designed for them in order for them to succeed.

 If the student is nonverbal, we typically start by focusing on communication skills which include reading and typing.
 Research shows that lack of communication skills is a major cause of self-injurious and maladaptive behaviors.
 Our focus is on engaging the students in order to maximize the amount of time they are learning.

 - Focus on the student’s strengths until you have built up the their self-esteem.

-- Behavior modification is a valuable tool when implemented properly utilizing the correct curriculum and success criteria.
+- Behavior decreases when teaching communication by implementing the correct curriculum and success criteria.